Remimazolam: Usage and Dosages

 What is remimazolam and how does it work?

-This medicine works similarly to midazolam, and the same metabolism as remifentanil.
+This medicine works similarly to midazolam, and has the same metabolism as remifentanil.
 Also, it can be used as a sedative in the intensive care unit and as a drug for sedation in some procedures.

 It’s different from other available rapid-acting intravenous sedatives, where remimazolam tends to not cause apnea.
 In other words, remimazolam is a derivative of midazolam that has properties of remifentanil.